charles presti

 From Pensacola, FL.

-From Pensacola, Florida, Charles Presti is a contemporary painter and writer whose work explores memory, human connection, and the moments that stay with us long after they pass.
+Charles Presti is a painter and writer whose work explores memory, human connection, and the practice of paying attention.

 Painting the World in Polygons